ritfiz/ritfiz.github.io/content/posts/frontend-system-design.md

 ---
 date: '2025-05-28T12:02:48+05:30'
 draft: false
-title: 'Frontend System Design'
+title: 'Frontend System Design - A Walkthrough'
 ---

-# Steps involved in Frontend System Design

 A tried and tested framework that I have come to use pretty frequently is the RADIOS framework
 1. Requirement gathering